mikkopoyhonen/noisetester/README.md

 This will build a new dockerimage from this repository, remove the old one and start up a new fresh docker container.

 ####Next
-`sh enviroment_variables.sh`
+`sh start_contriboard.sh`
-This will give you a command string to be pasted to your vagrant gulp task bash window.
+This will connect to your vagrant via ssh and kill old contriboard nodejs process and start a new one with correct enviroment variables.

 ####Then
 Go to `http://localhost:8002/`